mladen/practicing-c-and-cpp/README.md

 ### Ideas for games

+- Lunar lander
 - Breakout
+- Tanks or some other 2D shooter but make it peaceful :)

   - [Nathan Baggs - I made the same game in Assembly, C and C++](https://www.youtube.com/watch?v=2eeXj-ck9VA)